 If your shrimp cannot find a suitable place to molt, that’ll cause it stress—heightening chances of molting complications.

 Ghost Shrimps Turn White When Old

-Once your ghost shrimp nears the end of its life, the appearance will look increasingly white.
-By the time your shrimp dies, it’ll look completely white or pink, depending on the reason behind death.
+Once your ghost shrimp nears the end of its life, its appearance will look increasingly white.
+By the time your shrimp dies, it’ll look completely white or pink, depending on the reason behind the death.
 This time, the white appearance is accompanied by lethargy and unusual movements.